danpalmer/danpalmer.me/posts/2020-05-08-dhh-on-express.md

 as well.
 As Jaana Dogan says in her tweet above, you can build only what you need, and will end up with a more understandable and performant system.

+As we move to more use of "microservices", or focused API driven backends, more and more applications will be a good fit for this style.

-DHH is coming to the debate with a bias – he builds Basecamp, a large and complex web application that likely uses all of the above aspects and more.
+DHH is coming to the debate with a bias – he builds Basecamp, a large and complex monolithic web application that likely uses all of the above aspects and more.
 In fact Basecamp is complex enough that DHH created Rails specifically to handle this use case.
-I'm coming with a similar bias, I work on a Django codebase of about 250k lines of Python.
-I know that if we built it with Express it would be a mess, but because we have a solid, consistent foundation, that covers many common aspects of web development for us, our codebase is manageable and generally nice to work with.
+If Basecamp was built with Express it would likely be a mess, but because Rails provides solid, and importantly, _consistent_ foundation, I'm sure it's much more manageable.

 So is the Express example a bad example?
-No. For a small and simple web app it's reasonable, and as we move to more use of "microservices" or at least API driven apps, more and more applications will be a good fit for this.
-Those apps of significant complexity will get much value out of a framework like Rails or Django, but simpler apps will likely benefit from the lower level design of Express or the buffet-style Javascript ecosystem where you can pick and choose which technologies you actually need.
+No. For a small and simple web app it's reasonable, and for focused APIs and microservices that only need a few aspects mentioned above it's ideal.
+Those apps of significant complexity will get plenty of value out of a framework like Rails or Django, but simpler apps will likely benefit from the lower level design of Express or the buffet-style Javascript ecosystem where you can pick and choose which technologies you actually need.

 ### Why the hate for Rails?